camunda-community-hub/camunda-platform-7-camel/README.md

 This project focuses on bringing two great BPM and EIP Open Source frameworks closer together, the [camunda BPM platform](http://camunda.org) and [Apache Camel](http://camel.camunda.org) in order to bring the development of process-driven  applications to a whole new level.

-Having started as a fork of [Activiti's Apache Camel module](https://github.com/Activiti/Activiti/tree/master/modules/activiti-camel), we have in the meantime refactored the hell out of it to make it more first more lean in preparation to make it also more mean.
+Having started as a fork of [Activiti's Apache Camel module](https://github.com/Activiti/Activiti/tree/master/modules/activiti-camel), we have in the meantime refactored the code a bit.

-# What can I do with it?!
+# Current features
 ## camunda BPM --> Apache Camel
 For the moment we provide the MVP (minimum viable possibility) to communicate with Camel, i.e. a service.
 In a ServiceTask you can use the following expression: